koenhoeijmakers/laravel-argon2/readme.md

-> Pull request [#21885](https://github.com/laravel/framework/pull/21885) on the framework's repository has made this package obsolete  as Argon2 hashing will be added in Laravel's [5.6] release.
+> Pull request [#21885](https://github.com/laravel/framework/pull/21885) on the framework's repository has made this package obsolete   as Argon2 hashing will be added in Laravel's [5.6] release, therefore this package will only support from version [5.0] to [5.5].

 # Laravel Argon2
 [![Packagist](https://img.shields.io/packagist/v/koenhoeijmakers/laravel-argon2.svg?colorB=brightgreen)](https://packagist.org/packages/koenhoeijmakers/laravel-argon2)